Vance Selover is the Principle Teacher and Director of AYB

 The Foundation of Teaching: First be a Student

-Vance was introduced to the path of yoga in 1988, when he was a double bassist in his first year of graduate studies in Music at the Juilliard School of Performing Arts in New York.
+Vance was introduced to the path of yoga in the late 1980’s, when he was a double bassist and graduate student in Music at the Juilliard School of Performing Arts in New York.

 During that year he also began to study the Alexander Technique, the Feldenkrais Method (awareness through movement), and the soft internal Chinese martial art of Tai Chi Chuan.
 All of these practices and techniques helped balance the stress and rigor of life in the highly competitive world of classical music.